chocolatey/choco-theme/README.md

 # Chocolatey choco-theme

+**NOTE: This project is used on Chocolatey websites and is being released for the benefit of the community.
+While we endeavour to help and fix issues, it will be limited to GitHub issues, discussions and pull requests when we are able to.**

 This repository holds all of the CSS, JS, images, and shared partial files that are used across many Chocolatey projects.

 ## Getting Started